WeylandMod/WeylandMod/README.md

 ### No Server Password

+Implemented features:

-Let you start public server without password.
+* Let you start public server without password.
+* Allow to log in to server without password if user listed in permittedlist.txt on server
+* Allow to remove Steam Lobby's password on connection through `Steam>View>Servers>Favourite`
+  * Note: currently this option server-side only, if you enable it, your server will be listed as server without password in Community Servers in the game

+Planned features:

+* Show password icon in Community Servers list when Steam Lobby's password disabled

 ## Roadmap